hust-linyi/MedISeg/README.md

 ## Training & Evaluation
 We provide the shell scripts for training and evaluation by 5-fold cross-validation.

-Please run the following command for 2DUNet:
+Run the following command for 2DUNet:
 ```
 sh 2DUNet/config/baseline.sh
 ```

-Please run the following command for 3DUNet:
+Run the following command for 3DUNet:
 ```
 sh 3DUNet/config/baseline.sh
 ```